jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_45.md

 			{
 				"funcName":"",
 				"funcTitle":"Accurately identify abnormal login addresses",
-				"funcP":"Automatically identifying abnormal login behavior and carrying out early alarm according to system design rule, and the user can set the common login area.
+				"funcP":"Automatically identifying abnormal login behavior and carrying out early alarm according to system design rule, and the users can set the common login area.
 When the login address is uncommon login address, the alarm record is generated and reported to the cloud platform to remind the user that there is a risk of remote login."
 			}
 		]
 	},